WilliamMurray-research/1-dynamic_sky_wallpaper/docs/architecture.md

 # Architecture
-Dynamic Island Wallpaper is a deterministic **telemetry → semantics → rendering** pipeline.
+Dynamic Island Wallpaper is a **telemetry → semantics → rendering** pipeline.
-It produces a symbolic JSON scene using **Prolog**, then renders a stable island wallpaper using a **procedural compositor**.
+It produces a symbolic JSON scene using **Prolog**, then renders an island wallpaper using either:

+- a **deterministic procedural compositor**, or
+- a **non‑deterministic generative transformation** applied to a reference image.

+Because determinism is binary, the architecture explicitly distinguishes these two modes.

 The system is intentionally modular: